Alan Kerins: Charity work

 Kerins founded The Alan Kerins Projects in 2005, raising 20 million directly and several more million euro indirectly for many vital and life-saving projects and programmes for communities all over the world.

 Taking three months unpaid leave from his job in the mid-2000s, Kerins started working on an outreach programme with the Presentation Sisters at the Cheshire Home in Mongu, the main township of Western Province in Zambia.
 The project was called the Alan Kerins Zambia Fund.

 In the 2010s, the Alan Kerins Projects partnered with Self Help Africa.
 Self Help Africa supports rural poor communities across sub-Saharan Africa to grow and earn more from their small farms.

 Warriors for Humanity

-Kerins founded a global citizen movement called Warriors for Humanity a platform that creates a cultural and societal legacy by facilitating and supporting citizens to make a real difference and leave a lasting legacy.
+Kerins founded a global citizen movement called Warriors for Humanity a platform that creates a cultural and societal legacy by facilitating and supporting citizens to make a real and meaningful difference and leave truly lasting legacies.